VishyFishy02/vishyfishy02.github.io/README.md

 -- connect it to a streaming service api, where I can make a playlist on my phone and have that be the queue of songs for the website

--- add more objects? maybe change the torus ring for something else?
+-- add more objects? maybe change the torus ring for a cool spinning chandeleir or something?